Derrick Lewis: 2022–2023

+2024

 Lewis faced Rodrigo Nascimento on May 11, 2024, at UFC on ESPN 56.
 After landing a knockdown, he won the fight via technical knockout from ground punches in the third round.

 Lewis was originally scheduled to face Alexander Romanov on November 2, 2024 at UFC Fight Night 246.
 However, opponents were changed for unknown reasons and Lewis was going to face Jhonata Diniz instead.
 After the weigh-ins, Lewis was forced to withdraw from the fight due to non-weight cut related medical issues causing the bout between Lewis and Diniz to be scrapped.

+2025–2026

 Lewis faced Tallison Teixeira on July 12, 2025 at UFC on ESPN 70.
 He won the fight by technical knockout 35 seconds into the first round.

+Lewis faced former LFA Heavyweight Champion Waldo Cortes-Acosta on January 24, 2026 at UFC 324.
+He lost the fight via technical knockout in round two.

+Lewis faced Josh Hokit on June 14, 2026 at UFC Freedom 250.
+He lost the fight by technical knockout in the second round.

 Fighting style

 Lewis has been characterized as a 'classic heavyweight' owing to his knockout power and physique.
 Former welterweight title contender and analyst Dan Hardy described him as a "wrecking ball", adding "Every time we've spoken about Derrick Lewis before, regardless of whether he's fighting Daniel Cormier, or whether he's fighting Volkov, or whether he's fighting Ciryl Gane, the same thing is always present.
 If he lands that right hand, it's game over."

-Lewis greatly prefers stand-up fighting, which he refers to as "swangin' and banging", and has been noted by fans and commentators for his surprising ability to seemingly shrug off the grappling/wrestling offense of his opponents while in the bottom position, and simply 'stand up'.
+Lewis greatly prefers stand-up fighting, which he refers to as "swangin' and banging", and has been noted by fans and commentators for his surprising ability to seemingly shrug off the grappling/wrestling offense of his opponents while in the bottom position, and simply "stand up".
 However, analysts have noted that when facing fighters with a background in folkstyle wrestling, such as Daniel Cormier, Lewis finds it more difficult to escape the bottom position.
-Nonetheless, Lewis appeared to simply 'stand up' when threatened with a crucifix position by Roy Nelson, a fighter with a jiu-jitsu pedigree.
+Nonetheless, Lewis appeared to simply "stand up" when threatened with a crucifix position by Roy Nelson, a fighter with a jiu-jitsu pedigree.